CarmelSoftware/jQueryMobile_Buttons/README.md

 # jQuery Mobile
-##A jQuery Mobile App sampling the use of Buttons with Grouping , icons , header and footer buttons , fixed position and more
+##A jQuery Mobile App exemplifying the use of Buttons with Grouping , icons , header and footer buttons , fixed position and more
 ####By Carmel Schvartzman

 This jQuery Mobile code is the companion for the following Tutorial: